codeforsanjose/open311-gateway/_Docs/log_james.md

 * Added "getCity()" function to mygeocode.go.
 This scans through the Google response and retrieves the city.
 We will need this for quickly mapping the Mobile Apps geoloc -> city -> Service Providers -> list of Services.
 * Test OK.
 * Saved to GIT.
-* Added a GetCity() func in the "geo" package.
+* Added a CityForLatLng() func in the "geo" package.
 This takes a latitude and longitude, and returns the City.
 * Test OK.
 * Saved to GIT.
 * "/services" endpoint working - returning the list of services for San Jose.
 Returns 500 for city: "Morgan Hill", with error: The city "Morgan Hill" is not serviced by this Gateway.